Aparna Nancherla: Voice acting

 In 2017, she voiced Kishy in the short-lived animated series Ginger Snaps.

-In seasons four, five and six of BoJack Horseman, from 2017 to 2020, Nancherla had a recurring voice role as BoJack's alleged daughter, but actual half-sister, Hollyhock Manheim-Mannheim-Guerrero-Robinson-Zilberschlag-Hsung-Fonzerelli-McQuack.
-She also voiced Mrs. Singh in Fancy Nancy, from 2018 to 2022.
+In seasons four, five and six of BoJack Horseman, from 2017 to 2020, Nancherla had a recurring voice role as BoJack's half-sister Hollyhock.
+She also voiced Mrs. Singh in Fancy Nancy from 2018 to 2022.

-In the season 5 Steven Universe episode "Legs from Here to Homeworld", which aired in December 2018, she voiced Nephrite, the uncorrupted form of the Centipeetle Mother, and Jades in the Season 5 episode "Together Alone", which also aired in December 2018.
-In the Bob's Burgers season 9 episode "UFO No You Didn't", which aired in December 2018, she voiced Susmita, Tina’s science partner.
+In the fifth season of Steven Universe, Nancherla voiced Nephrite and several Jades.
+In the Bob's Burgers season 9 episode "UFO No You Didn't", which aired in December 2018, she voiced Susmita, Tina's science partner.
 She returned to voice Susmita in the "Fast Time Capsules at Wagstaff School" episode.

 From 2020 to 2022, she voiced the recurring character Meena in the Disney Junior series Mira, Royal Detective.

-Since January 2021, she has voiced Moon Tobin in the Fox animated series, The Great North.
-In October 2021, she voiced the guest character, Sheela, in The Ghost and Molly McGee.
+Since January 2021, she has voiced Moon Tobin in the Fox animated series The Great North.
+In October 2021, she voiced the guest character Sheela in The Ghost and Molly McGee.

-In 2022, Nancherla voiced Chelsea Hill in the adult animated series, Fairview, She also provided guest voices for the series Central Park, and supporting characters such as Oddjobs and Opie in Summer Camp Island.
+In 2022, Nancherla voiced Chelsea Hill in the adult animated series Fairview, She also provided guest voices for the series Central Park, and supporting characters such as Oddjobs and Opie in Summer Camp Island.

 In March 2023, she voiced a librarian named Miss Moufflé in Kiff.
-She is also scheduled to voice a character in an animated adaptation of Frog and Toad.
+She also voiced Snail in an animated adaptation of Frog and Toad.